-At December 31, 2020 and 2019 VE Sonnedix Luxembourg Holdco 2 SARL is the sole partner of VE Sonnedix Equityco, S.L., the Parent, holding 3 thousand euros of share capital represented by 3,000 participation units at a nominal value of one euro each.
+At December 31, 2021 and 2020 VE Sonnedix Luxembourg Holdco 2 SARL is the sole partner of VE Sonnedix Equityco, S.L.
+The share capital of the Parent totals 3 thousand euros, represented by 3,000 participation units at a nominal value of one euro each.